Math, Date/Time & utils (hApi unit)

 Get_Day_Name_String

-function returns the name of a day based on its numerical representation.
+Returns the name of a day based on its numerical representation.

 function Get_Day_Name_String(Day: Byte; Lang: ThTranslation_Language): String;